sigurd-dev/mkblob-rpi/README.md

 # mkblob-rpi
 Tool to make executables independent from libraries.

-Make with makeall_rpi.sh on Raspberry Pi camputer.
+Make with makeall_rpi.sh on Raspberry Pi computer.
 Tested on version 3.

 You might have to tweak the script to make it compile on other distributions.
 Also glibc-static is needed to compile. (dnf install glibc-static)